crackerjacques/gr-apt-encoder/README.md

 APT-ENCODER - working tentatively.

-Doppler Simlator - Working but needs to be improvement and debug.
-Only the GUI.
+Doppler Simlator - Only the GUI works decently, but still needs improvement and debugging.

 ```